olinlibrary/library-website/policies_practices/safety_statement.md

 {::options parse_block_html="true" /}

-*This policy should be read in cooperation with with Use of Library Tools Agreement and Use of Space Policy.*
+*This policy should be read in cooperation with with the [Library Tools Agreement](../policies_practices/library_tools_agreement) and Use of Space Policy.*

 The Olin College Library is committed to building and supporting a safe, educational and enjoyable place for our community to use.
 Violation of this policy will result in removal of library privileges, including prohibition from use of library resources, including space.